PANDEMIC PASTIMES: Lacy finds balance through Kung Fu

 “Getting your body to do what it’s supposed to do when you’re out of shape and also learning a whole new way of moving is very challenging,” she said.
 “There is the initial fitness level of overcoming that barrier, which I’m still working on.
 It’s also the moves and the focus and making myself disconnect from work and being a mom and saying I’m just going to focus on this right now.”

 Even if the execution isn’t perfect, Lacy believes the experience of trying repeatedly to perfect moves provides a sense of satisfaction.

 “The moves themselves, getting them down takes so much repetition, and I’m not even close to being great at any of them, but it’s fun to just work on them,” she said.
 “The pursuit of getting it right is really rewarding, even when you know you’re still getting it wrong.
 Adding this has given me more energy to do all the other things that I need to do.”

-Finding the time to take her classes two times a week is helped by her husband John, who puts their son to bed on nights when she has classes.
+Finding the time to take her classes two times a week is helped by her husband James, who puts their son to bed on nights when she has classes.

 “My husband has been so supportive and amazing.
 We usually alternate, putting my son to bed, so we coordinate around Kung Fu now,” she said.
 “He’s behind me 100 percent.”

 Throughout the pandemic, Lacy’s Kung Fu lessons have allowed for social interaction and given her a sense of control in a time where many things are out of people’s control.